 The DMFAH Internship Program is open to rising and current undergraduate students or recent college graduates.
-Our Fall 2020 program will run from August 24 to November 27.
-Interns will be expected to complete 100 hours of work over those 14 weeks (approximately 14 hours per week).
+Our Fall program will run from August -November; Winter/Spring program from December - March; Summer program April - July.
+Interns will be expected to complete 100 hours of work over those 14 weeks (8-14 hours per week).
 Scheduling is flexible, and shifts vary.
 To be a successful at DMFAH, interns should be engaged with their work, detail-oriented, inquisitive, and eager to work with peers and DMFAH staff.

 DMFAH is a small museum and historical site, meaning we have a collaborative work environment where every member of our team can help out with another department's project when extra hands are needed.
 The positions listed below allow you to engage with the area you are most interested in, but it is not unlikely you may be asked to assist with a few tasks in other departments from time to time.
 Because of our collaborative work style, it is likely that every intern will be asked to help with larger museum events.
 While interns will report to the Museum Administration Assistant Intern and the Executive Director, they should also be willing to, on occasion, assist with tasks assigned by other staff.
 Time spent volunteering for events outside of your usual work hours will contribute to your total hours for the semester or summer.